slokasanampudi/enterprise-firewall-security-lab/README.md

 # Enterprise Firewall Security Lab

-A cybersecurity portfolio project simulating the detection, investigation, risk analysis, and remediation of a misconfigured enterprise firewall rule.
+I created a cybersecurity project simulating the detection, investigation, risk analysis, and remediation of a misconfigured enterprise firewall rule.

 ## Scenario